 Launched in 1997, the Finger Lakes Environmental Film Festival was an outreach project from the Center for the Environment at Cornell University.
 In 2005, the festival moved permanently to Ithaca College, where it is housed in the Office of the Provost as a program to link intellectual inquiry and debate to larger global issues.

-Originally published in Media Relations: Finger Lakes Environmental Film Festival Announces Winners of Distributed Microtopias Exhibition.
+Originally published in IC News: Finger Lakes Environmental Film Festival Announces Winners of Distributed Microtopias Exhibition.